-In compliance with the requirement of SEBI (LODR) Regulations, the Board has constituted Risk Management Committee at its Meeting held on 13th November, 2018.
-During the year under review, the Committee met once on 12th April, 2019, all the Members were present at the Meeting.
+In compliance with the requirement of Regulation 21 of the SEBI (LODR) Regulations, the Board has constituted Risk Management Committee at its Meeting held on 13th November, 2018.

+During the year under review, the Committee met 2 times on 21st July, 2020 and 6th October, 2020.
+All the Members were present at the Meetings.

-Composition of Risk Management Committee and details of attendance of each Member at the Committee Meeting are as follows:
+Composition of Risk Management Committee and details of attendance of each Member at the Committee Meetings are as follows:

-Name of the Member Category Meeting attended Mr. V. K. Jairath, Chairman Non-Executive Independent Director 1 Mr. Keki M. Elavia Non-Executive, Independent Director 1 Mr. Jehangir N. Wadia Managing Director 1 Mr. Vishnu Peruvemba Chief Financial Officer 1 Mr. Hitesh Vora Chief Financial Officer -
+Name of the Member # Category No. Meetings attended Mr. V. K. Jairath, Chairman Non-Executive Independent Director 2 Mr. Keki M. Elavia Non-Executive, Independent Director 2 Mr. Jehangir N. Wadia Managing Director 2 Mr. Hitesh Vora Chief Financial Officer 2